coveooss/SIGIR-ecom-data-challenge/README.md

 * [Bingqing Yu](https://www.linkedin.com/in/bingqing-christine-yu/) - Coveo
 * [Patrick John Chia](https://www.linkedin.com/in/patrick-john-chia-b0a34019b/) - Coveo

-The authors wish to the entire Coveo's legal team, for supporting our research and believing in this data sharing initiative; special thanks to [Luca Bigon](https://www.linkedin.com/in/bigluck/) for help in data collection and preparation.
+The authors wish to thank the entire Coveo's legal team, for supporting our research and believing in this data sharing initiative; special thanks to [Luca Bigon](https://www.linkedin.com/in/bigluck/) for help in data collection and preparation.